Delicious Greek Salad Dressing That You Must Have in Your Fridge (+ 7 Tasty Variations)

 Notes

-- If you like a creamier texture, you can add 2tbs. of grated feta or 2 tbsp. of yogurt.
+- If you like a creamier texture, you can add 2 tbsp of grated feta cheese or 2 tbsp of Greek yogurt.